Human-Connection/Human-Connection-Clock-API/README.md

 * Nodemon: We use [Nodemon](https://nodemon.io/) for development - a handy replacement wrapper for Node.js that automatically restarts the application on file changes
 * MySQL: We use [MySQL](https://www.mysql.com) as our relational database of choice to store our data

-the new COC API is written in nodejs on top of express.
-All routes reside in /core/restapi.js

 ## Project Structure & Components